 Wafer Butterfly Valves

-Wafer butterfly valves are typically sandwiched between two flanges using bolts and nuts; the pressure of the nuts on the backside of the flange holds the valve in place.
+Wafer butterfly valves are typically sandwiched between two flanges using bolts and nuts.
+The pressure of the nuts on the backside of the flange holds the valve in place.
 Wafer butterfly valves are the more common of the two designs of butterfly valves, the other design being lug style.
-In addition to being easier to install, wafer butterfly valves are cheaper than the lug style.
-The only disadvantage is that, unlike lug designs, wafer butterfly valves cannot be moved.
+Wafer butterfly valves are easier to install and cheaper than the lug style.

 Wafer butterfly valves are used to control the flow in water distribution, chemical services, and ventilation applications.